yepher/go_remote/README.md

 [Remote.it/](https://remote.it/) is a nice service for getting access to your network without being able to punch a hole in the your firewall.

 It is sort of a pain to have to open the web browser to setup the connection.
-So this is a quickly thrown together GoLang code to setup the connection and output my preferred SSH command with arguments.
+So this is some quickly thrown together GoLang code with [remote.it's API](https://docs.remote.it/api-reference/overview) to setup the connection and output my preferred SSH command with arguments.

+I've tested and use it on Mac and Linux.
+I assume it would need some "tweaking" to make it work on Windows but may work with Cygwin.

 ## Setup